Fox-ML-infrastructure/Contracting_Docs/README.md

-# Consulting & Contracting Documentation
+# Fox ML Infrastructure — Consulting & Contracting Documentation

-This repository contains the standardized documents, templates, and policies used for my machine learning, quantitative research, and HPC consulting engagements.
+This repository contains the standardized documents, templates, and policies used for machine learning, quantitative research, and HPC consulting engagements.
-These materials are provided to help prospective clients evaluate my professionalism, workflow, and project structure before initiating a Statement of Work.
+These materials are provided to help prospective clients evaluate professionalism, workflow, and project structure before initiating a Statement of Work.

 ---

-# Business Formation Status (Updated)
+## Business Formation Status (Updated)

 As of now:

 - **Fox ML Infrastructure LLC is officially formed and active.**
-- My primary ML/infra engineering product line is now **Fox-v1-infra**.
+- Primary ML/infra engineering product line: **Fox-v1-infra**.
 - **EIN issuance is pending** (filed with IRS, 1–4 day processing window).
 - A **business bank account will be opened** immediately once the EIN is issued.
 - **Business insurance (General Liability + E&O)** will be acquired after banking is established.